samsung-cnct/chart-mongodb-replicaset/README.md

 # MongoDB Helm Chart

+## Source of Material
+This chart was forked from [kubernets charts repository](https://github.com/kubernetes/charts/tree/master/stable/mongodb-replicaset)

+* `init` folder was removed and placed in separate repository.
+Please see [Samsung Github Repository](https://github.com/samsung-cnct/install-mongodb) on how to create init container

+### TODO

+* Add taints for scheduling

 ## Prerequisites Details
 * Kubernetes 1.5+ with Beta APIs enabled.
 * PV support on the underlying infrastructure.